The first On My Desk of 2018!

 I am over-the-moon giddy about the package of diverse books that I received from Inhabit Education, Inc out of Canada.
 Inhabit Education is a Nunavut-based educational publishing company with a mission to provide parents and educators with resources that are infused with authentic Northern perspectives, Inuit languages, ways of life and imagery.

 Here are a few of their Inuit and Nunavut Diverse Kids’ Books to Consider:

 This book shares the traditional Inuit myth of Nuliajuk, the legendary mother of sea mammals.
 The story of nuliajuk teaches children even today how important it is to respect your elders.

 How has life in Nunavut changed since 100 years ago?
 How is it the same?
 This non-fiction book teaches children about how places change over time.
 Archival and modern photographs of different places in the territory support the text.

 Living in the North requires very special clothing to stay warm and move easily over the ice.
 This book introduces readers to parkas, amautis and other Northern clothing items.
 (16-32 pages)

 Winter is coming, and it’s time for Qulaut’s family to leave their summer home behind.
 They will need to use their land skills and work together to stay safe.
-This book introduces the historical fiction genre and features a pre-contact Inuit family travelling to their winter camp by dogsled.
-(Inhabit Education Spring 2017 catalogue 2017-05-31)
+This book introduces the historical fiction genre and features a pre-contact Inuit family traveling to their winter camp by dogsled.
+(Inhabit Education Spring 2017 catalog 2017-05-31)